ome/ngff-spec/tests/attributes/README.md

 This may be extended in future.

 Note that in situ, OME-Zarr metadata's validity may be determined by other Zarr nodes and their metadata.
- `"valid": true` simply states that the metadata is _internally_ valid.
+"Valid" here simply states that the metadata is _internally_ valid.

+This is most useful for proving that an implementation can internally represent all valid metadata.